INTRODUCTION

 The necessity of prayer is presumed.
 That also should not be for public admiration, like some people do with almsgiving.
 Jesus calls such people hypocrites.

-The Jewish custom for prayer was to stand facing the holy of holies or the Temple with hands outstretched toward heaven.
-At the dedication of the Temple, “Solomon stood before the altar of the LORD in the presence of the whole assembly of Israel, and stretching forth his hands toward heaven …” (1 Kgs 8:22).
-Besides worship in the synagogues, the Jews prayed thrice a day on the streets while traveling or working.
-Street corners were road intersections that would attract attention of more travelers than the streets.
-Jesus accused the Pharisees and scribes of seeking vain glory by selecting public places for prayer.
-He did not discourage public prayer but the exhibitionistic approach and the bad intentions behind them.
+The Jewish practice for prayer was to stand facing the holy of holies or the Temple with hands outstretched towards heaven.
+At the dedication of the Temple, “Solomon stood before the altar of the LORD in the presence of the whole assembly of Israel, and stretching forth his hands towards heaven …” (1 Kgs 8:22).
+Besides worship in the synagogues, the Jews prayed thrice a day on the streets while travelling or working.
+Street corners were road intersections that would attract the attention of more passersby than the streets.
+Jesus accused the Pharisees and the Scribes of seeking vainglory by selecting public places for prayer.
+He did not discourage public prayer but abhorred the exhibitionistic approach and the bad intentions behind them.

-Jesus confirmed that the show-up people already got their full reward as admiration from the public for their piety.
-So, they are ineligible for any merit from God.
+Jesus confirmed that the show-up people already got their full reward by way of admiration from the public for their piety, thereby forfeiting any merit from God.

 (6) When you pray, go into your room, close the door and pray to your Father who is with you in secret; and your Father who sees what you do in secret will reward you.